atlanhq/camelot/docs/user/how-it-works.rst

 How It Works
 ============

-This part of the documentation details a high-level explanation of how Camelot extracts tables from PDF files.
+This part of the documentation includees a high-level explanation of how Camelot extracts tables from PDF files.

 You can choose between two table parsing methods, *Stream* and *Lattice*.
-The naming for parsing methods inside Camelot (i.e. Stream and Lattice) was inspired from `Tabula`_.
+These names for parsing methods inside Camelot were inspired from `Tabula`_.

 .. _Tabula: https://github.com/tabulapdf/tabula